Lake Champlain: Geology

+The Champlain Valley is the northernmost unit of a landform system known as the Great Appalachian Valley, which stretches between Quebec to the north and Alabama to the south.
+The Champlain Valley is a physiographic section of the larger St. Lawrence Valley, which in turn is part of the larger Appalachian physiographic division.

+Lake Champlain is one of numerous large lakes scattered in an arc through Labrador, the Northern United States, and the Northwest Territories.

 The Chazy Reef is an extensive Ordovician carbonate rock formation that extends from Tennessee to Quebec and Newfoundland.
 The oldest reefs are around "The Head" of the south end of Isle La Motte; slightly younger reefs are found at the Fisk Quarry, and the youngest (the famous coral reefs) are in fields to the north.